The Program

 Two Streams

-Remote Program
+Remote

 The remote program will be organized primarily via online platforms, such as Google Meets and Slack.
 This stream is designed for students who are more comfortable with virtual learning or cannot travel to Toronto, Canada.

-Program fees are approximately $6,300 CAD / €4,000 EUR / $4,500 USD + applicable taxes.
+Remote program fees are approximately $6,300 CAD / €4,000 EUR / $4,500 USD + applicable taxes per batch.

-In-person Program
+In-person

 The in-person program will be held in Toronto, Canada.
 It is ideal for students who already reside in the area.
 Although the format will be similar to the remote program, there will be additional opportunities to attend in-person meetings and events in the downtown Toronto area.
 Students are expected to organize their own accommodations and transportation.

-Program fees are approximately $8,400 CAD / €5,400 EUR / $6,000 USD + HST.
+Program fees are approximately $8,400 CAD / €5,400 EUR / $6,000 USD + HST per batch.

 If a student decides to commit to either stream, there is a non-refundable deposit of 10% of the program fees to secure a spot.
 In the first month of the program, we'll provide a full refund minus the deposit if a student decides that the program isn't for them.